pageshu/pageshu.github.io/Readme.md

 with other static web generators (e.g. Hexo, Jekyll etc.), dynamic web frameworks, as well as in many DevOps scenarios.

-***Notice: If you just want to build your own personal website, watching videos 1-5 would be already sufficient.***
+***Notice: If you just want to build your own personal website, you need only to watch videos 1-5, whose total length is ~30 minutes.***

 ## Code
 ![](readme_img/programming.png)